-Results: Clearly present the results in a logical, concise manner.
-Include tables and figures following specific guidelines below.
-Reference each table or figure in the text; do not duplicate information in text and the tables or figures.
+Results: Clearly present the results in a logical concise manner.
+Include tables and figures following these guidelines: reference each table or figure in the text; do not duplicate information in text and the tables or figures.

 References: In numerical order as cited in the text.
-Please use the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.
+Please use the style indicated in ICMJE Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.

 Quality Improvement Projects

-QI project reports should be no more than 1500 words, single-spaced, in type no smaller than 11 point with a structured abstract of no more than 200 words (Background, Methods, Results, Conclusions).
+QI project reports should be no more than 1,500 words, single spaced, in type no smaller than 11 point with a structured abstract of no more than 200 words to include background, methods, results, and conclusions.
 Be sure to follow the SQUIRE guidelines.

-Posters must have been presented at a peer reviewed conference or at MAHEC research day.
+Posters must have been presented at a peer-reviewed conference or at MAHEC's Annual Research Day.
 Formatting and background designs must enhance legibility; the editors reserve the right to require formatting and backgrounds be changed for publication.

-Citations: Include information regarding the presentation and underline the presenting author as follows:
+Citations: Include information regarding the presentation and underline the presenting author as indicacted in the following examples: